lilruwu/PythonCourseXAMKFinalProject/README.md

 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190
 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190 114.190
 ```
+We have three approaches:

+## Option 1:
+>Create a python script for Blender that reads the map height data from the file ***M5221.asc*** and creates a simple height visualization of a part of the information.
-For reading we can use this simple Python code:
+#### For reading we can use this simple Python code:

 We open the file: